Dinesh1866/DevOps/git/readme.md

 > git pull will fetch/retrive the latest changes from the remote repository and will merge the changes to the local repository.

+## fork
+to create a copy of a repository from remote repository to your own remote repository

 ## branch